dart-gde/dart-chrome-app-samples/chrome-app-with-polymer-dart/README.md

 ### Step 6

-Load your unpacked extension and launch it.
+Load your unpacked extension from your build folder and launch it.